The Tarot Inspires You !

 Upright: Showing the way, guiding, mentoring.
 Facing mortality, the passage of time.
 Reversed: Age related confusion, personal neglect.
 Loner, mean-spirited hypocrite.
 Deceptive corruption, victimizer.
 Tilted left: Helping one who has fallen.
 Looking down, shining light on memories, past deeds.
 He may be referencing a card below.
 Tilted right: Difficult up-hill climb.
 Seeking a greater good. ###

 The WHEEL shows the endless reality of change in all areas of life.
-Its turn to the left may also refer to the eternal return of of reincarnation and karma.
+Its turn to the left may refer to the eternal return of of reincarnation and karma.
 Spinning relates to the energy of life, of chakras, and of celestial bodies.
 It can also refer to the daily rat race of life.

 Upright: Cycles of all kinds.
 Our vulnerability to change.
 Even expected change often surprises us, hence the stable tree obscures our view.
 Reversed: Resistance to change, denial.
 The rising and falling change of places.
 A fall from grace.
 A revolution.
 Utter chaos.
 Tilted left: Strivers rise, as expected since the wheel turns left.
 Tilted right: Help for the disadvantaged.
 Top figure falls back—a reversal of injustice? ###